microsoft/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 Directions: With all participants at your table, respond to the following questions on a flip chart.

-The desired outcome is to have authentication deployed using best practices in both the Cheyenne and the Seattle regions for current and future application migration.
+The desired outcome is to have authentication deployed using best practices in both the Reston and the Des Moines regions for current and future application migration.

 For the ordering web app, redundancy and protection in case of failure is the main goal for all components of the design and the application should tolerate a failure in either region.
 The design should include network resiliency, as well as backup and restore methods in case of failure of the physical or VMs.